PhoenixInteractiveNL/emuControlCenter/README.md

 emuControlCenter can get the checksums directly without unpacking compressed files.
 It's also possible to parse one or more ROMs from a single ZIP / 7-ZIP / RAR-File!

+### Download emulators directly from emuDownloadCenter!

+With the EDC module you can instantly download, install and configure emulators in a few clicks without searching for them on the internet!

-### Import & Export images from No-Intro / EmuMovies
+### Import/Export video & images from EmuMovies / No-Intro

-With the build-in ‘ImageControlCenter’ it is possible to import No-Intro (CRC32 based) & EmuMovies (NAME based) images into ECC, you can also export them to these format, it’s fully configurable!
+With the build-in ‘ImageControlCenter’ it is possible to import No-Intro (CRC32 based) & EmuMovies (NAME based) images into ECC, you can also export them to this format, it’s fully configurable!

+### Import Rom information from Mobygames

+Import ROM information directly from MobyGames like: Developer, Publisher, Year, Perspective, Visual and Description!

 ### Advanced DATfile format

 The emuControlCenter datfiles are containing informations about languages, state of the rom, developer and more.
-This informations could easly transfered via ecc-datfiles, it’s possible to import CM MAME & EmuCenter DAT files
+This informations could easly transfered via ecc-datfiles, it's possible to import CM MAME & EmuCenter DAT files

 ### ECC & GTK-Theme support